tashasyarifah/tasha-blog/content/blog/my-first-unit-testing/index.md

 ## Preparations

 I'm using VS Code as my IDE.
-Already have npm installed.
+Already have `npm` installed.
 A clear mind for absorbing new information.
 [FYI: I'm feeling a bit afraid of knowing nothing.
-To convince me that it's okay to not understand on the first try].
+To convince myself that it's okay to not understand on the first try].

 ## The Process

 I read their doc and follow their [getting started section](https://jestjs.io/docs/getting-started).
 Everything was smooth.
 Thus, I try to read the code.
-There are terms the unfamiliar to me.
+There are terms that unfamiliar to me.

 ```js